2022–23 Saudi Second Division League: Results

-Promotion play-off
+Promotion play-offs

 Both teams that finish third in Groups A and B will face each other in a two-legged match with the winner gaining promotion to the FD League.
+Al-Jandal, who finished third in Group A, faced Bisha, who finished third in Group B. The first leg was played on 24 April and the second leg on 29 April.
+Al-Jandal defeated Bisha 4–2 on aggregate to secure promotion to the FD League.